 For the longest time, I was also confused about Everett asking the hobos if they had ever been smithies.
 Then I remembered that they were chained together, and realized that yeah, a smith might be a good idea, especially after what happens next.

 There's a joke in this movie so subtle it took me years to realize it, and I'm convinced it goes over most people's heads.
 The John Goodman character is obviously based on the cyclops.
 We later find out that he's a member of the Klan.
-Guess what one of the Klan rankings is called?
-(Hint: Look up Sen. Robert Byrd.)
+One of the ranks in the Klan is Grand Cyclops.

 Really, the Odyssey references are astounding.
 The blind seer, the punishment for killing (the Sun god's) cattle, the mysterious and dangerous Sirens, animal transformation, Cyclops... even Everett's wife's insistence on having the perfect, precise wedding ring from their old house: Penelope did not believe Odysseus until he proved himself to her by telling the story of how he made their unique and one-of-a-kind wedding bed.